machine mastery

 • Increases extraction efficiency

-• Brings out more sweetness from light roasts
+• Brings out sweetness from light roasts

-• Can cause bitterness if used with dark roasts
+• Can cause bitterness with dark roasts

-• Helps with dense, hard coffee beans
+• Helps with dense, hard beans

 Lower Temperature (-2°F to -4°F):

-• Reduces extraction (gentler)
+• Gentler extraction

 • Prevents bitterness in dark roasts